panichelpdesk/panichd/README.md

 * For developers
   - There is a configuration settings menu that directly comes from Ticketit.
 It is so useful and flexible to configure the package at your own desire even without altering the package files
-  - We have added some useful Artisan commands to make your own local tests.
-Just type in the console the command "php artisan panichd"
+  - We have added some useful Artisan commands to help you make your own local tests.
+Just type in the console the following command:

+    `php artisan panichd`

 ## Installing
 ### Requirements